 Let's start with the newbies.
 At first glance, the Bose QC 45 look an awful lot like their predecessors, the QC 35 II.
 That's no bad thing; we noted that the QC 35 II "certainly live up to the 'comfort' part of their name...
 Those needing a pair of noise-cancellers for long journeys should definitely bear these in mind".

 Look closer, however, and you'll spot a few differences.
-Firstly, the ear cups have vents to add depth and fullness, so you get a more expansive sound without increasing their size, while synthetic leather on the cups and headband itself should make for an even more comfortable fit.
+Firstly, the ear cups have vents to add depth and fullness in a bid for a more expansive sound without increasing their size, while the synthetic leather on the cups is no longer pleated and the padding on the underside of the headband itself is smooth.
+Fans of the QC 35 II will enjoy them – when worn, the newest model is virtually indistinguishable from its older sibling.

 The Bose 700, meanwhile, go for a more up-to-date look than the QuietComfort style.
 They boast a slender design that exudes elegance, with the combination of 'invisible' hinges and a swooping stainless steel headband giving the 700 plenty of wow factor – although they don't feel as sturdy as the class-leading Sony WH-1000XM4.

 Both models are suited to travel, but note that the Bose 700 only fold flat; they don’t collapse inwards like the QuietComfort 45 due to their hinge-free form.
-They are, however, much lighter than the QC 45 – 250g vs 444g.
+In terms of weight, the QC 45 are just 10g lighter – 250g vs 240g.

-The QC 45 are available in a choice of black or 'Smoke white', while the Bose 700 come in black, white, navy and 'Soapstone' (cream, for those of you who don't have a colour chart handy).
+The QC 45 are available in a choice of black or 'Smoke white', while the Bose 700 come in black, white, navy and 'Soapstone' (cream, in case you don't have a colour chart handy).

 Bose QuietComfort 45 vs Bose 700: battery life